streamdata-gallery-organizations/github/_listings/github/search-code-get.md

         description: |-
           Can only be 'indexed', which indicates how recently a file has been indexed by the GitHub search infrastructure
-      - in: header
-        name: X-GitHub-Media-Type
-        description: You can check the current version of media type in responses
-      - in: header
-        name: X-GitHub-Request-Id
-      - in: header
-        name: X-RateLimit-Limit
-      - in: header
-        name: X-RateLimit-Remaining
-      - in: header
-        name: X-RateLimit-Reset
       responses:
         200:
           description: OK